exercism/python/exercises/concept/plane-tickets/.docs/introduction.md

 ...         yield number ** 2
 ```

-The rationale behind this is that you use a generator when you do not need all the values _at once_.
+The rationale behind this is that you use a generator when you do not need to produce all the values _at once_.
 This saves memory and processing power, since only the value you are _currently working on_ is calculated.

 ## Using a generator

 Generators may be used in place of most `iterables` in Python.
 This includes _functions_ or _objects_ that require an `iterable`/`iterator` as an argument.

 To use the `squares_generator()` generator: